falcon-computing/genome-release/docs/README.md

 | -g | --skip-combine | | (deprecated) perform genotype gVCFs only and skip combine gVCF |

 ### fcs-genome gatk
-This method emulates the original GATK command.
+This method emulates the original GATK command and as such, there is no Falcon provided acceleration.
 Please refer the GATK documentation for additional details.

 ## Quick Start
 The examples below were written in BASH script and quickly tested using an instance of 16-cores (Intel(R) Xeon(R) CPU E5-2686 v4 @ 2.30GHz, 2 threads per core).
 Each example below can be saved in a file and be submitted to the server as follows: